hhvm/user-documentation/guides/hack/04-expressions-and-operators/89-conditional.md

 The ternary operator `?:` takes three operands.
-Based on the value of the first operand, either the second or third operand---but *not* both---is evaluated, and their result becomes the result of the whole expression.
+Based on the value of the first operand, either the second or third operand&mdash;but *not* both&mdash;is evaluated, and their result becomes the result of the whole expression.
 For example:

 ```Hack
 $daysInFeb = is_leap_year($year) ?
 29 : 28